bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 ### Component Rendering

 Early return can be useful to simplify the rendering of React components.
-For example, the code of the `Cover` component below is relatively difficult to read because of conditions:
+For example, the code of the `Cover` component below is relatively difficult to read because of the conditions:

 ```js
 function Cover({ error, isLoading, data }) {